miracubed/gene.iobio-mi-personal/README.md

 I recommend reading `07_OVERVIEW.md` next in sequence.

 # To:
-The entire Iobio team (notably: Tony Di Sera (tonydisera) and Anders Pitman (anderspitman)),
+The entire Iobio team (notably: Tony Di Sera (@tonydisera) and Anders Pitman (@anderspitman)),
-Kai Wang (kaichop) at WGLab Phenolyzer,
+Kai Wang (@kaichop) at WGLab Phenolyzer,
 The people at Ensembl.org,
 gnomAD, SAMtools and others who have collaborated or helped with any of the aforementioned persons/teams/products:
 Your work is reaching and helping more people than you may know.
 I could not have found my rare disease variants without any of you.
-Finding my variants with your help has kept me alive and out of serious trouble until I can see an actual metabolic geneticist clinician help me.
+Finding my variants with your help has kept me alive and out of serious trouble until I can see an actual metabolic geneticist clinician to help me.
 Many thanks to you all.
 (There are a lot of 'moving parts' here in this stack.
 My apologies if I have left out anyone I should have included.)

 ---